 This year on Mother’s Day I thought I would write about what it has been like being a Mother.
 But first of all I want to remember my own Mother.
 Quite often I think of my Mamma and her index finger.
 She said she had burned her index finger when she was young and the finger was very soft on the inside from the knuckle to the tip.
 As a child I loved to touch this finger at the end as it was really, really soft.
-She not only taught me how to cook and but how to sew.
+She not only taught me how to cook but also how to sew.
 Sewing is something I love to do to this day.
 Taking apart a waistband on a pair of Lululemon pants and altering them took me four hours and most people would find that frustrating but not me.
 I knew I would be pleased with the result.

 My children can write their own life stories but I will touch on some happenings in their young lives.

 The bringing of your first child into the world is undoubtedly the utmost joy you can imagine.
 Nothing compares.
-Colleen, a first child, as is common, with the tendency to excel in everything.
+Colleen, a first child, as is common, had the tendency to excel in everything.
 A love of music from her first steps.
 The CBC’s, Don Messer Jubilee, was a half hour showcase of Canadian musical talent and Colleen danced through the whole program and cried when it was over because she wanted more.

 Joey was our second child and lived less than two months, all time spent in the hospital.
 Three surgeries could not save him.
 A devestating time for Doc and me.